 Case Study: Holiday Bowl

-As host of the Holiday Bowl each year in December and previously the Poinsettia Bowl, the San Diego Bowl Game Association is a key tourism generator.
-The Holiday Bowl has been a San Diego institution since 1978 and consistently draws over 50,000 spectators annually, many of them non-locals who travel to San Diego specifically to attend the game, and over 8 million broadcast viewers.
+As host of the Holiday Bowl each year in December (and previously the Poinsettia Bowl), the San Diego Bowl Game Association is a successful tourism generator.
+The Holiday Bowl has been a San Diego institution since 1978 and consistently draws 50,000 spectators annually, many of them non-locals who travel to San Diego specifically to attend the game, and millions of broadcast viewers.

-- The San Diego Bowl Games have generated an average of 33,000 hotel room nights in the month of December for the past six years
+- The San Diego Bowl Games have generated an average of 22,000 hotel room nights in the month of December for the past four years.

-- Since 1978, the games´ economic impact on San Diego has totaled over $750 million
+- Since 1978, the economic impact of the games on San Diego has totaled over $780 million.